 We came second in the pool, and played a team from the other pool for 4th place in the Division on the Monday.
 Of course, the girls, being locals, knew most of the opposition players.
 We had even more girls available, so the starting line-up (for both halves) was me at Centre Forward, the Goalie, and the rest was the girls.
 “OK, ladies, let’s do this!”
 We drew that game too, and both teams decided that we’d be happy with equal fourth.
 It’s now nearly 2 full weeks later and my legs still haven’t recovered.
 It didn’t help that I came home with a pulled a ligament in my groin, and then pulled the main muscle in the opposite thigh at practice last week.

-In the search for good food, we stumbled across Bon’s off Broadway.
+(Still in Canada), in the search for good food, we stumbled across Bon’s off Broadway.
 I figured out on our second visit there, that Broadway is the main street just around the nearest corner, so it’s not ON Broadway, it’s OFF Broadway!

 This guy showed me his electric scooter, before he jumped on and rode away.